 DIFFICULTY OF TERMINATION

 Now that you understand why a parent might want to terminate their rights, it is crucial to understand the difficulty of removing parental rights in Texas.
-This is because the effective termination of parental rights will have on you and your relationship with your child.
+This is because the effective termination of parental rights will affect your relationship with your child.
 An ending is precisely what it sounds like; a parent will lose all rights and duties to their child, including possession and access and child support requirements.
 This means you will lose your right even to see your child anymore.
-Your child will have to have a new birth certificate reissued with the relinquishing parent's name removed.
+Your child must have a new birth certificate reissued with the relinquishing parent's name removed.
 Termination of parental rights can be equated to the "death penalty."

-It is also essential that most courts would not want to leave a child with just one parent, which is why Judges are reluctant to allow a termination of rights unless there is another parent ready to be an adoptive parent.
+It is also essential that most courts would not want to leave a child with just one parent, which is why Judges are reluctant to terminate rights unless there is another parent ready to be an adoptive parent.

 The burden of Proof is Required.

 In most civil cases, the Burden of Proof is by a "preponderance of the evidence."
 A load of evidence is an obligation to prove what you are claiming.
 If you wish to terminate your parental rights involuntarily, you must prove your grounds or reasons for termination by clear and convincing evidence.
 This standard is more difficult to prove than by a "preponderance of the evidence," which is why it will be harder for a parent to establish they deserve a termination of their parental rights.

 Not only will a parent be required to prove their case by a higher standard of clear and convincing evidence, but a parent's constitutional rights will be weighed against what is in the child's best interest.
 The court will place a greater weight on what is in the child's best interest when deciding to relinquish rights.

 A court will use factors to determine the child's best interest.
 These "Holley Factors" include –

 - Present/future emotional and physical danger to a child;